12 Top-Rated Campgrounds near Spokane, WA

 Pioneer Park's larger appeal comes from its southerly location on the International Selkirk Loop.
 This nation-spanning driving and bicycling route circles the Selkirk Mountains of Idaho, Washington, and British Columbia.
 And Pioneer Park, adjacent to the Pend Oreille Valley Scenic Byway (Highway 20), is part of this world-renowned travel corridor.

-North of Spokane in the Colville National Forest, Edgewater Campground provides quick access to Lake Pend Oreille and the surrounding Selkirk Mountains.
+Edgewater Campground is north of Spokane in Colville National Forest and provides quick access to Lake Pend Oreille and the surrounding Selkirk Mountains.
 A public boat launch on Lake Pend Oreille invites jet skiing, water skiing, and tubing, and a small designated swimming area along the river is great for cooling off in the water.

-Edgewater features 19 campsites accommodating tent campers and RVs, and numerous hiking trails also stem from the campground.
+Edgewater features 19 campsites accommodating tent campers and RVs, with drinking water and vault toilets available during the warm-weather operating season.
+Numerous hiking trails stem from the campground.
 The nearby Sullivan Lake Road, easily accessed from the campground, is popular for road cycling and auto-touring.
-Drinking water and vault toilets are available during the warm-weather operating season.

 Palouse Falls in southeast Washington earns its status as one of Washington's best waterfalls.
 It's one of the last active waterfalls carved from the Ice Age Floods thousands of years ago.
 And today, part of the Palouse River, the waterfall still spills 200 feet into a humungous basin.
-Alongside being the designated State Waterfall, it's a natural spectacle worth seeing once in a lifetime.
+It's a natural spectacle worth seeing once in a lifetime, alongside being the designated State Waterfall of Washington.